larryhui7/larryhui7.github.io/content/projects/heat-transfer-channels/index.md

 Notice how on the right wall, the heat transfer coefficient is 0 due to the enforcement of the adiabatic boundary condition.
 Along the short walls, the heat transfer coefficient is roughly the same for both top and bottom but they diverge as the nodes in the $x$-direction increase.
 We also see a standard parabolic shaped variation in heat transfer for the long walls which would match our intuition.

-### Complex Cross-Section Geometry
+### Task III Results and Discussion

-For the complex geometry, the 3D surface plots reflect that complexity as seen in Figures 14 and 15.
+For Task III, we are given a complex geometry and the 3D surface plots reflect that complexity as seen in Figures 14 and 15.

 <div style="display: grid; grid-template-columns: repeat(2, 1fr); gap: 16px; margin: 24px 0;">
   <figure style="text-align: center; margin: 0;">